Most Common Causes of Crashes Between Motorcycles and Cars

 Car Vs Motorcycle Accident Common Causes

 According to the U.S. Department of Transportation’s Federal Highway Administration, a collision with a motor vehicle is the most dangerous hazard facing motorcyclists across the United States.
 A report by the Administration found that several primary factors contributed to wrecks between motorcycles and other vehicles, and it comes as no surprise that the other vehicle caused 47 percent of the crashes.
-Read on to learn more about motorcycle accidents from the experienced motorcycle accident attorneys at The Law Offices of George Salinas.
+Read on to learn more about motorcycle accidents from the experienced motorcycle accident attorneys at George Salinas Injury Lawyers.

 Common Causes of Motorcycle Crashes With Other Vehicles